-The Office of Financial Aid and Scholarships is located in the "N" building of Enrollment Services.
+The Office of Financial Aid and Scholarships is located in the Student Center.
 To reach the office, please call (323) 563-4824 or finaid@cdrewu.edu.
-Office hours are Monday -Friday, 9:00 a.m. - 5:00 p.m.
+Office hours are Monday -Friday, 8:30 a.m. - 5:00 p.m.

 Charles R. Drew University is committed to providing information and guidance in obtaining financial aid resources.
 Financial aid includes grants, scholarships, loans, and part-time employment.
 The University offers a combination of these types of aid from various sources in an award package.
 Financial aid is awarded based upon financial need.
 Eligibility for financial aid is established through the Free Application for Federal Student Aid (FAFSA).
 An application for financial aid does not affect a student's eligibility for admission.